awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Reference.md

 #### Usage notes<a name="mysql_rds_skip_transaction_with_gtid-usage-notes"></a>

 For an Aurora MySQL DB cluster, you call this stored procedure while connected to the primary instance\.

 The master user must run the `mysql.rds_skip_transaction_with_gtid` procedure\.

 For Aurora, this procedure is supported for Aurora MySQL version 2\.04 and later MySQL 5\.7\-compatible versions\.
 It's also supported for Aurora MySQL version 3\.
-GTID\-based replication isn't supported for Aurora MySQL 1\.1 or 1\.0\.
+GTID\-based replication isn't supported for Aurora MySQL version 1\.

 ## Aurora MySQL–specific information\_schema tables<a name="AuroraMySQL.Reference.ISTables"></a>